By Teresa Cutter

 What's great about it

-Nutritious, delicious and power packed with goodness!
-Here is a yummy vegetarian based curry that I love to make when I need healthy comfort food to feed my body.
-It's loaded with goodness and packed with vegetables and anti-inflammatory spices that are slowly simmered until tender.
-Yellow split peas and mung beand are very good source of cholesterol-lowering fibre that helps to lower cholesterol and stabilise blood sugar.
-They are also packed with protein, minerals and isoflavones, which are helpful in reducing the risk of certain diseases.
+Nutritious, delicious and power-packed with goodness!
+Here is a yummy vegetarian-based curry that I love to make when I need healthy comfort food to feed my body.
+It's loaded with goodness and packed with vegetables and anti-inflammatory spices that have slowly simmered until tender.
+Yellow split peas and mung beans are an excellent source of cholesterol-lowering fibre that helps to lower cholesterol and stabilise blood sugar.
+They are also high in protein and minerals.

 1/2 cup mung beans or split peas soaked overnight + drained

 1 bunch coriander (leaves and stalks chopped separately)